bluesnowman/fphp-saber/README.md

 ### Callables

-A `$closure` function does not have a predefined signature or return type.
+A `$closure` function does not have a predefined signature or return type; but, as a general rule, it should utilize Core\Type objects for parameter and return types.

 ````
-function(?mixed... $m) ?mixed
+function(?Core\Type... $m) ?Core\Type
 ````

 An `$operator` function is used to find the result of applying an operator to one or more operands.